 Of course, you’ll need to make sure you’re adhering to all current policies so that you don’t get shut down.
-For example, you’ll need to adhere to social distancing policies from the CDC which recommend that customers be seated at least 6 feet apart and that dine-in seating is reduced to 50 or less.
+For example, even if your restaurant is still allowed to be open for dine-in, you’ll still need to adhere to social distancing policies from the CDC which recommend that customers be seated at least 6 feet apart and that dine-in seating is reduced to 50 or less.
+Customers must also stand at least 6 feet apart when picking up takeout and workers should stand 6 feet apart from each other as well.
 Depending on your state or city, there may be additional guidelines you must follow.

 5 Strategies To Keep Business Going In A Tough Time

 Okay, so we’ve covered basic emergency preparedness.
 Now, what can you do to keep your restaurant going during a time of crisis?
 Here are some ways restaurants can cut costs and/or keep money flowing in.

 Implement Takeout & Delivery